learn-co-students/redux-thunk-lab-online-web-ft-090919/README.md

 #### The Presentational Component

-We will leave the final task to you - buidling the `CatList` component.
+We will leave the final task to you - building the `CatList` component.
 Your container component, `App`, should render the`CatList` component. `App` will pass `catPics` down to `CatList` as a prop. `CatList` should iterate over the cat pics and display each cat pic in an image URL.
 Remember to use `debugger` to